 - Add a dash to a homemade balsamic vinaigrette for a salad dressing that will actually make you crave salads.

-- Make four-ingredient candied nuts: Bobo’s Maple Syrup, vegetable oil, sea salt, and your favorite nut (we like pecans).
+- Make four-ingredient candied nuts: real maple syrup, vegetable oil, sea salt, and your favorite nut (we like pecans).

 Entube takes the guesswork out of some very complicated flavor profiles!
 Their harissa, curry, and mole paste come sealed in a convenient tube for adding to recipes.
 Mole is the signature spicy chocolate flavor of central and southern Mexican dishes, and our personal favorite of their line.